bitovi/academy/src/angular/5-creating-navigation/creating-navigation.md

 To solve this, you will need to know how to:

-- How to use the routerLink directive
+- How to use the `routerLink` directive
-- How to use the routerLinkActive directive
+- How to use the `routerLinkActive` directive

 ## RouterLink

 You may have noticed the links in the routing examples to switch between views.
-They use the <a href="https://angular.io/api/router/RouterLink" >routerLink</a> directive.
-The routerLink takes a property of a path that can be static or built dynamically based on properties on the component.
+They use the <a href="https://angular.io/api/router/RouterLink">routerLink</a> directive.
+The `routerLink` takes a property of a path that can be static or built dynamically based on properties on the component.

 ### Static routerLink Segments